antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier-work.md

 ------
 ## Load packages

-Load the Raku packages used below:
+Here we load the Raku packages used below:

 ```perl6
 use ML::AssociationRuleLearning;